InnocentSmith0934/git-kindle/README.markdown

 INSTALL
 =======

-This tool depends on [kindlegen][1] and [source-highlight][2].
+This tool depends on [kindlegen][1] and [highlight][2].
+This differs from upstream, which uses [source-highlight][3].
 You need to download kindlegen binary from [Amazon.com site][1].
-As for source-highlight you can install it using your package manager, for example in Debian:
+As for highlight you can install it using the instructions from the [author's website][2].

-    apt-get install source-highlight

 Next you need to install script itself.
 Assuming you have `$HOME/bin` in your PATH:

-    curl https://raw.github.com/avsej/git-kindle/master/git-kindle > $HOME/bin/git-kindle
+    curl https://raw.githubusercontent.com/InnocentSmith0934/git-kindle/master/git-kindle > $HOME/bin/git-kindle
     chmod a+x $HOME/bin/git-kindle

 USAGE